iterative/dvc.org/content/docs/command-reference/add.md

 > For a similar operation that actually keeps a connection to the data source,
 > please see `dvc import-url`.

-## Example: External data onto remote storage {#straight-to-remote}
+## Example: `--to-remote` usage {#straight-to-remote}

-Similarly to the previous scenario, you may sometimes want to add a large dataset found externally into a regular <abbr>project</abbr> (with a local
-<abbr>cache</abbr>).
-Can it be done without downloading the data locally?
-Yes!
+Here's another method to add a large dataset found in an external location without downloading the data (refer to previous example).

 The `--to-remote` option lets you store a copy of the target data on a [DVC remote](/doc/command-reference/remote), while creating a `.dvc` file locally so it can be [pulled](/doc/command-reference/plots) later.
-This is a way to "bootstrap" your project in your local machine, to be reproduced on the right environment later (e.g. a GPU cloud server or a CI/CD system).
+This is a way to "bootstrap" a project in your local machine, to be [reproduced](/doc/command-reference/repro) on the right environment later (e.g. a GPU cloud server or a CI/CD system).

 Let's setup a simple remote and add a `data.xml` file from the web this way: